 Because of how readable and sleek Python is, not only is it more difficult for developers to make costly mistakes, it’s also much easier for new developers to pop in and take a look at the code, without spending additional time on gaining an understanding of the project.
 This can help when problem-solving or with peer reviews that help maintain high code quality.
 Regardless of the technology you choose, make sure that your team’s development process includes keeping the code clean and healthy.
 It’s a small investment that can help you make huge savings throughout the project.

 Django is very secure by default and helps developers avoid common security mistakes.
 It offers a lot of built-in security features, like CSRF tokens, user password hashing, authentication and authorization modules, or even scripts that will run a security checklist before deployment.
 Additional costs can be generated if some custom security measures are required.
 But even then external Django modules are present to help your development team with the task.
 For example, there are modules that will easily implement external file storage (like Amazon or Azure) or add two-step validation for users.
 Adding additional security measures can be costly, but underestimating application security can potentially generate huge losses later on.

-There are aspects of software development that are difficult to predict.
+There are aspects of custom software development that are difficult to predict.
 Cognitive bias, the planning fallacy, and sheer happenstance can have a more profound effect on your estimations than anyone could expect.
 Thankfully, Django makes estimations easier and development more predictable by providing high development speed, flexibility, security, easy testing, code readability, and a vast range of resources.
 By using built-in Django apps, admin panel, third-party packages, and generic class-based views, you can save a lot of time and reduce project costs.